Carlos & Alexa PenaVega Reveal Secrets to Their Successful Marriage on Daily Pop

 "We disconnect from all the work stuff," she continues, noting that their full-time Maui residence (when they aren't filming) helps them do so.
 "When we're working, we're full-on working.
 But when we're home…It's just us.
 It's our family.
 We focus on each other and we take time with each other."

-Being that she and Carlos were able to work on the Hallmark series together, Alexa calls their latest project "a blessing, for sure."
+Being that she and Carlos were able to work on the Picture Perfect Mysteries series together, Alexa calls their latest project "a blessing, for sure."

-As the two explain to Daily Pop's Carissa Culiner and Justin Sylvester in Thursday's clip, they brought both children along with them—their youngest was still an infant at the time—upon relocating to film Picture Perfect Mysteries during the latter half of 2019.
+As the two explain to Daily Pop's Carissa Culiner and Justin Sylvester in Thursday's clip, they brought both children along with them—their youngest was still an infant at the time—upon relocating to film during the latter half of 2019.

 "I think the hardest thing in this industry is, families get separated all the time because of work," Alexa acknowledges.
 "We really try to keep each other just together as a unit."
 So, when individual opportunities arise that would require both parents to leave home at the same time, the PenaVegas choose to pursue "one or the other."